 Without treatment, chilblain lupus skin lesions can get infected.
 People with chilblain lupus have higher risks of bacterial skin infections (cellulitis).

-A dermatologist (skin care doctor) can diagnose chilblain lupus.
-Usually, dermatologists use a test called a skin biopsy.
+A dermatologist or a rheumatologist can diagnose chilblain lupus.
+Usually, healthcare providers use a test called a skin biopsy.

-During a skin biopsy, your dermatologist takes a small skin sample.
-Your doctor sends this sample to a laboratory, where specialists look at it under a microscope.
+During a skin biopsy, your provider takes a small skin sample.
+They send this sample to a laboratory, where specialists look at it under a microscope.
 Examining skin under a microscope can tell healthcare providers whether chilblain lupus or another condition is causing skin sores.

 For mild chilblain lupus symptoms, you may only need to protect yourself from cold temperatures.
 If you smoke, your provider will also encourage you to quit.
 Smoking constricts your blood vessels, which can make chilblain lupus symptoms worse.